webqit/oohtml/README.md

 ### Discrete Data-Binding

-Here, we get a comment-based data-binding syntax `<?{ }?>` which works like regular comment but stay "data-charged":
+Here, we get a comment-based data-binding tag `<?{ }?>` which works like regular comment but stay "data-charged":

 ```js
 <html>